 The big 2-1.
 It seemed like it would take forever, but you made it.
 You’re now legally allowed to drink, and the first thing you want to do is go crazy at the bars, right?
-There’s nothing wrong with enjoying some time out on the town, but 21 also comes with the label of being a full grown adult.
+There’s nothing wrong with enjoying some time out on the town, but 21 also comes with the label of being a full-grown adult.

 1. Mature Drinking

 You don’t have to be Chef Ramsey, but being able to whip up five or six gourmet meals saves money and is more nutritious.
 Cooking can even get you laid if you do it right, so stop hitting up the dollar menu every day.
 Check out these easy air fryer recipes for college students and reduce your calorie intake.

 3. Balance Your Diet

 This pairs well with cooking, by the time you’re 21 you should have your overall health in mind.
 Put good things in your body to get good things out.
 It is time to make healthy food choices, especially when it comes to breakfast food.